 When these compounds are improperly handled and stored, a serious fire and explosion hazard exists.
 In general chemicals from List A, B, and C should be submitted for waste pick up after 18 months of receiving, even if unopened, unless you are following the additional storage requirements below.
-You will receive an email alert from CHEMATIXTM to remind you to submit expired containers for waste pick up.
+You will receive an email alert from RMS to remind you to submit expired containers for waste pick up.
 The following guidelines should be adhered to when using peroxide forming chemicals:

-Each peroxide-forming chemical container MUST be dated when received and opened.
+- Each peroxide-forming chemical container MUST be dated when received and opened.
 A list of common peroxide forming chemicals is provided in Table 5-1.
-See the University's "Guidelines for Storage and Handling of Peroxide-Forming Materials" at: https://cws.auburn.edu/RMS/ConMan/ConMan_FileDownload.aspx?FileName=p eroxide-forming-materials_guidelines.pdf

-• The results of the peroxide test and the test date must be marked on the outside of the container.
-You must send a list of the containers tested (i.e., bar code numbers) and the date tested to Shawn McNulty (stm0002@auburn.edu) of RMS to have the expiration date reset.
+See the University's "Guidelines for Storage and Handling of Peroxide-Forming Materials". - The results of the peroxide test and the test date must be marked on the outside of the container.
+You must send a list of the containers tested (i.e., bar code numbers) and the date tested to Catherine Situma of RMS to have the expiration date reset.
 If no test results are received and the 18 month expiration date arrives, you may be required to submit the waste for pick up.
-Contact Shawn McNulty for more information.

-Peroxide test strips can be purchased from a variety of safety supply vendors, such as VWR and Laboratory Safety Supply.
+Contact Catherine Situma for more information. - Peroxide test strips can be purchased from a variety of safety supply vendors, such as VWR and Laboratory Safety Supply.
 References such as Prudent Practices in the Laboratory and the American Chemical Society booklet Safety in Academic Chemistry Laboratories outline ways to test for peroxides and ways to remove them if discovered in addition to the University guidelines mentioned above.
 Due to sunlight's ability to promote formation of peroxides, all peroxidizable compounds should be stored away from heat and sunlight.